 “But this is the new covenant I will make with the people of Israel on that day,” says the Lord.
 “I will put my laws in their minds, and I will write them on their hearts.
 I will be their God, and they will be my people.
 And they will not need to teach their neighbors, nor will they need to teach their family, saying, ‘You should know the Lord.’
 For everyone, from the least to the greatest, will already know me,” says the Lord.
 “And I will forgive their wickedness and will never again remember their sins.”
 (Jeremiah 31:31-34; Hebrews 8:8-13)

-The Ten Commandments moved from a position of external to internal.
-Ezekiel 36:25-27 also talks about the change of heart that would take place with the coming of the new covenant:
+Ezekiel 36:25-27 talks about the change of heart that would take place with the coming of the new covenant:

 “I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.”

 A believer (part of the new covenant) has a new relationship to the law.
 The old relationship was slavery.
 The law brought condemnation.
 It declared him guilty.
 It proved the power of sin dominating the heart and body.
-A believers new relationship with the law is that of freedom and victory.
-It is freedom from the master of sin.
+A believer has no relationship to the law, but the the Holy Spirit of Jesus Christ who indwells.
 Christ has set the believer free from the power of sin and the condemnation of the law (Rom.
 8:1).
-Now we are free to obey the law in a new way!
+Now we are free to obey in a victorious way!
 Through the power of the Holy Spirit that indwells us.
 We are not saved or justified before God by trying to keep the law.
 We are saved and justified through Jesus Christ and as Christ was victorious over the power of sin, so we too can walk in this victory by the power of His Holy Spirit which He has given us.

 A believer’s mission is not to obey the Ten Commandments – that is old covenant thinking and it proved inadequate (which was its purpose).
 A believer’s mission, is to obey the Holy Spirit (“who will “move you to follow my decrees and be careful to keep my laws”).